How the Finnish Red Cross is using donated funds in the Ukraine crisis

 - send material aid to Ukraine and its neighbouring areas

 In addition to financial aid, the Finnish Red Cross has sent accommodation and medical supplies and an entire health clinic to Ukraine.
+With the support of the disaster fund, 10 mobile health units have also been established in western Ukraine.
+The mobile health unit includes a doctor and a nurse who provide primary healthcare and psychosocial support to those in need.

 How is the aid delivered to Ukraine and its neighbouring areas?